satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 Github.com provides an open source software hosting service together with a web-based front end for interacting with these projects.
-For these projects, the code are available for everyone to view and for registered github members to comment and report issues.
+For these projects, code is available for everyone to view and for registered github members to comment on and report issues.
 A typical analogy to submitting an article for publication would be for a developer to create a “pull request” that sends maintainers of a project a message to integrate the developer’s changes to the code into the main